Technical Market Support » General

 The ability of Australian laboratories to meet the accuracy and precision requirements of ISO standards, and whether there are an adequate range of RMs, to build confidence in the accuracy of analyses depends very much on the parameter in question.
 This aspect was assessed by the conduct of an interlaboratory study (ILS) in which a range of RMs were submitted blind to participating Australian coal testing laboratories and an associated laboratory survey.
 The number of participants was parameter dependant ranging from four to ten and resulted in insufficient data to draw firm, statistically sound conclusions for parameters other than chlorine.
-This was identified at the proposal stage as a project risk.
 The results from this ILS, and its associated laboratory survey, indicate a high level of confidence in the accuracy and precision of chlorine analysis.
-For the remaining parameters where the number of participants is less than ideal, results are considered interim and can be summarised as follows:
+For the remaining parameters where the number of participants is less than ideal, results are considered interim and can be summarised in the report.

 Although interim, any potential identification of bias or reduced precision should be of concern to the Australian coal industry and worthy of further monitoring to establish if any identified trends are due to inherent bias or are within the normal fluctuations of method precision.
 For arsenic, cadmium, fluorine, mercury and selenium where industry concern is highest further rounds of testing need to be conducted to determine if identified problems have been remedied and provide more robust conclusions to support the findings of this study.
 Key risks to achieving this objective are the availability of suitable samples combined with the possible variability in laboratory precision over time.
 Ultimately this work should provide confidence that the analysis of these elements by Australian laboratories is meeting required levels of precision.
 Alternatively, it may identify where analytical methods need to be reviewed, either within laboratories or at the national level.
-Furthermore, the current project is initially focusing on the precision and bias of the analytical methods and is not addressing the likely errors that might results from sampling and sample preparation.
+Furthermore, this stage of the project initially focussed on the precision and bias of the analytical methods and did not address the likely errors that might results from sampling and sample preparation.